CyprienBosserelle/BG_Flood/docs/Home.md

 This code is an open-source shallow water solver.
 Designed to be fast, it run on GPUs and generate its own adaptative mesh.
 It is mainly used in a context of flooding:

-- fresh water flooding (fluvial and pluvial)
+- Fresh water flooding (fluvial and pluvial)
+- Tides and storm-surges
+- Dam break
-- tsunami propagation and run-off
+- Tsunami propagation and inundation

 <!-- glightbox-gallery
 <div style="display: flex; gap: 10px; flex-wrap: wrap;">